kivy/kivy/doc/sources/guide/packaging-osx.rst

 .. note::
     - Packaging your application for the OS X platform can only be done inside OS X.

+.. _osx_requirements:

 Using kivy-sdk-packager
 -----------------------
 .. note::
-    - This is currently the preferred way to package an app if you are new to Kivy and/or you know that you do not need newer or more libraries than provided by the Kivy.app
+    - This is currently the preferred way to package an app.
-    - The package will only work for the 64 bit OS X. We no longer support 32 bit OS X platforms.
+    - The package will only work for the 64 bit OS X.
-    - Currently, packages built using this method can only be generated with Python 2.7.
-      Python 3.3+ support is on the way...

 Since Kivy 1.9 Kivy package on OS X is a self contained portable distribution.
 It is now possible to package Kivy apps using the method described below to make